Pacers-Nets: Here's What Steve Nash Said About Kyrie Irving Before The Game

 Publish date:

-Kyrie Update: Here's What Steve Nash Said About Irving Before The Nets Host The Pacers In Brooklyn
+Kyrie Irving Update: Here's What Steve Nash Said About The All-Star Before The Nets Hosted The Pacers In Brooklyn

 Steve Nash spoke about Kyrie Irving before the Indiana Pacers and Brooklyn Nets game on Friday night.

-The Brooklyn Nets will host the Indiana Pacers on Friday night at 7:30 Eastern Time, and before the game Steve Nash spoke about Kyrie Irving (who still is not with the team).
+The Brooklyn Nets are playing the Indiana Pacers on Friday night and before the game Steve Nash spoke about Kyrie Irving (who still is not with the team).

 The clip of Nash being asked about Irving can be seen in a tweet that is embedded below from SNY's Nets Videos.